IronReign/ffutse/README.md

     * Color based visual detection example
     * A Tensor-flow model for V1.1 release
 * Official variants include:
-    * Pockets for optional neodymium magnets - standardizing on 5x2mm
+    * Pockets for optional neodymium magnets - standardizing on 6x2mm
     * Slot for 15 mm REV extrusion minimum viable gripper at common height
-    * Slot for plate-based gripper
+    * Smaller slot for plate-based gripper

 Simple open-top cones in a variety of aspect ratios were tested: